-2.1.
-Describe the value chain
+Describe the value chain 2.1.

 To start the analysis, a general description of the value chain is provided.
 We start by identifying the system boundaries.
-Then we describe the value chain and the process map (figure 3).
+Then we describe the value chain and the process map (Figure 3: Process map of LES).